DonMVB/aws/AWS_Assoc_SAA_C02.md

 - When you buy a domain name there is a Start of Authority (SOA) record created in the registration service.
 Every DNS ~~address domain ~~starts has with an SOA record.
 The SOA record stores information about the name of the server that kicked off the transfer of ownership, the administrator who will now use the domain, the serial number of the SOA Rec the current metadata available, and the default number of seconds or TTL.
 (Revised 9/3/2020)
 - NS records, or Name Server records, are used to identify the name server that is authoratative for the domain.
 The Top Level Domain hosts (.org, .com, .uk, etc.) to direct traffic to the Content servers.
 The Content DNS servers contain the authoritative DNS records.
 - By default, an account can manage up to 50 domains.
 Support can increase that number.
 (Added 9/3/2020)
-- ~~Browsers Resolvers talk to the Top Level Domain Servers (called Root DNS servers) whenever they are queried and encounter domain name that they do not recognize.
+- ~~Browsers~~ Resolvers talk to the Top Level Domain Servers (called Root DNS servers) whenever they are queried and encounter domain name that they do not recognize.
-  1. ~~Browsers Resolvers will ask for the authoritative DNS records associated with the domain, by querrying their configured DNS server.
+  1. ~~Browsers~~ Resolvers will ask for the authoritative DNS records associated with the domain, by querrying their configured DNS server.
   2. Because the Top Level Domain contains NS records, the TLD can in turn query a Name Servers for their own SOA.
   3. Within the SOA, there will be the requested information.
-  4. Once this information is collected, it will then be returned all the way back to the original ~~browser Resolver  asking for it.
+  4. Once this information is collected, it will then be returned all the way back to the original ~~browser~~ Resolver  asking for it.
-- In summary: Browser -> TLD -> NS -> SOA -> DNS record.
+- In summary: Browser -> Local Resolver -> TLD -> NS -> SOA -> DNS record.
 The pipeline reverses when the correct DNS record is found.
 - Authoritative name servers store DNS record information, usually a DNS hosting provider or domain registrar like GoDaddy that offers both DNS registration and hosting.
 - There are a multitude of DNS records for Route53.
 Here are some of the more common ones:
   - **A records**: These are the fundamental type of DNS record.
 The “A” in A records stands for “address”.
 These records are used by a computer to directly pair a domain name to an IP address.
 IPv4 and IPv6 are both supported with "AAAA" refering to the IPv6 version. **A: URL -> IPv4** and **AAAA: URL -> IPv6**.
   - **CName records**: Also refered to as the Canonical Name.
-These records are used to map an alias to a true name, like "web" to "www". ~~to resolve one domain name to another domain name.
+These records are used to map an alias to a true name, like "web" to "www".
+To resolve one domain name to another domain name.
 For example, the domain of the mobile version of a website may be a CName from the domain of the browser version of that same website rather than a separate IP address.
 This would allow mobile users who visit the site and to receive the mobile version. **CNAME: URL -> URL**.
-  - ~~**Alias records**: These records are used to map your domains to AWS resources such as load balancers, CDN endpoints, and S3 buckets.
+  - **Alias records**: These records are used to map your domains to AWS resources such as load balancers, CDN endpoints, and S3 buckets.
 They are a Route 53 DNS extension.
 Alias records function similarly to CNames in the sense that you map one domain to another.
 The key difference though is that by pointing your Alias record at a service rather than a domain name, you have the ability to freely change your domain names if needed and not have to worry about what records might be mapped to it.
 Alias records give you dynamic functionality.
-You can also create an alias record at the top (apex). **Alias: URL -> AWS Resource**.~~
+You can also create an alias record at the top (apex). **Alias: URL -> AWS Resource**.
   - **PTR records**: These records are the opposite of an A record.
 PTR records map an IP to a domain and they are used in reverse DNS lookups as a way to obtain the domain name of an IP address.
 PTR records are written "right to left" for IPv4. **PTR: IPv4 -> URL**.
 - One other major difference between CNames and Alias records is that a CName cannot be used for the naked domain name (the apex record in your entire DNS configuration / the primary record to be used).
 CNames must always be secondary records that can map to another secondary record or the apex record.
 The primary must always be of type Alias or A Record in order to work.
+- For Websites behind a ELB, what record type points to the domain zone apex record, you create an A record that is an Alias, and select the ELB DNS as a target.
+AWSCSAAPT.
 - Due to the dynamic nature of Alias records, they are often reccomended for most usecases and should be used when it is possible to.
 - TTL is the length that a DNS record is cached on either the resolving servers or the users own cache so that a fresher mapping of IP to domain can be retrieved.
 Time To Live is measured in seconds and the lower the TTL the faster DNS changes propagate across the internet.
 Most providers, for example, have a TTL that lasts 48 hours.
 - You can create health checks to send you a Simple Notification if any issues arise with your DNS setup.